oasis-tcs/csaf/csaf_2.1/prose/edit/src/schema-elements-01-definitions.md

     ^pkg:[A-Za-z\\.\\-\\+][A-Za-z0-9\\.\\-\\+]*/.+
 ```

-> The given pattern does not completely evaluate whether a PURL is valid according to the [PURL] specification.
+> The given pattern does not completely evaluate whether a PURL is valid according to the [cite](#PURL) specification.
 It provides a more generic approach and general guidance to enable forward compatibility.
-> CSAF uses only the canonical form of PURL to conform with section 3.3 of [RFC3986].
+> CSAF uses only the canonical form of PURL to conform with section 3.3 of [cite](#RFC3986).
 Therefore, URLs starting with `pkg://` are considered invalid.

 This package URL (PURL) attribute refers to a method for reliably identifying and locating software packages external to this specification.
-See [PURL] for details.
+See [cite](#PURL) for details.

 ##### Full Product Name Type - Product Identification Helper - SBOM URLs